healthcovered-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Get contact information') and target resource ('HealthCovered.org'), distinguishing it from siblings check_aca_eligibility and get_enrollment_dates by focusing on contact retrieval rather than eligibility checks or date queries.
+The description clearly states the tool's action ('Get contact information') and its specific resource ('HealthCovered.org').
+It distinguishes itself from sibling tools (check_aca_eligibility, get_enrollment_dates) by focusing on contact details rather than eligibility or enrollment dates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.